aloima/shivers/README.md

 ## Code
 This project follows GNU99 standard and tries not to use external libraries, so includes some libraries that developed to use in this project.

-## Disclaimer
-This project is made using C, so it may be unstable.
-Contributors of this project cannot be held responsible for results of usage.

 ## License
 This project is licensed under [BSD-3-Clause](./LICENSE) license.